 AI Current Status and Strategies

 Artificial intelligence technologies are rapidly being integrated across industries and sectors.
-Companies started to experiment with a suite of AI solutions across numerous use case - from manufacturing to energy, from healthcare to government.
+Companies have begun to experiment with a suite of AI solutions across numerous use cases - from manufacturing to energy, from healthcare to government.
 Most of the AI adoption is still happening in the pilot phase, but the potential of AI is already showing tangible benefits for its users and even exceeding expectations.

 Collaboration between government, the private sector and academia using vast datasets is a notable feature of AI development in Asia, often in specific industry subsectors such as transportation, healthcare, utilities and community security.

 In Asia, technology investments and innovative AI approaches are growing faster than anywhere else.
 Its emerging ecosystem allows entrepreneurs, businesses, and governments to develop endless opportunities empowered by AI.

 Asia has been home to tech pioneers for decades.
 Leading tech companies in Japan and South Korea, for example, have some of the highest number of AI patent filings, according to the World Intellectual Property Organization.
 The success of these and other East Asian conglomerates is also a testament to the quality of their talent and ability to commercialize research.
 Asians are placing emphasis on scaling applications in industrial and home robotics, self-driving cars and smart city projects such as one large automotive manufacturer’s planned development in the foothills of Mount Fuji.